tc39/proposal-import-attributes/README.md

 ## Proposed semantics and interoperability

-### JSON modules

-JSON modules are required to be supported when invoked using the `assert { type: "json" }` syntax, with common semantics in all JavaScript implementations for this syntax.

-JSON modules' semantics are those of a single default export which is the entire parsed JSON document.

-All of the import statements in the module graph that address the same JSON module will evaluate to the same mutable object as discussed in [#54](https://github.com/tc39/proposal-import-attributes/issues/54).

-Each JavaScript host is expected to provide a secondary way of checking whether a module is a JSON module.
-For example, on the Web, the MIME type would be checked to be a JSON MIME type.
-In "local" desktop/server/embedded environments, the file extension may be checked (possibly after symlinks are followed).
-The `type: "json"` is indicated at the import site, rather than *only* through that other mechanism in order to prevent the privilege escalation issue noted in the opening section.

-Nevertheless, the interpretation of module loads with no assertions remains host/implementation-defined, so it is valid to implement JSON modules without *requiring* `assert { type: "json" }`.
-It's just that `assert { type: "json" }` must be supported everywhere.
-For example, it will be up to Node.js, not TC39, to decide whether import assertions are required or optional for JSON modules.

-### Import assertions

-Hosts would all be required to give a common interpretation to `"json"`, defined in the JavaScript specification, that `json` is the parsed JSON document (no named exports).
-Further assertions and module types beyond `json` modules could be added in future TC39 proposals as well as by hosts.
-HTML and CSS modules are also under consideration, and these may use similar explicit `type` syntax when imported.
+This proposal does not specify behavior for any particular assertion key or value.
+The [JSON modules proposal](https://github.com/tc39/proposal-json-modules) will specify that `type: "json"` must be interpreted as a JSON module, and will specify common semantics for doing so.
+It is expected the `type` attribute will be leveraged to support additional module types in future TC39 proposals as well as by hosts.
+HTML and CSS modules are under consideration, and these may use similar explicit `type` syntax when imported.

+Assertions in addition  than `type` may also be introduced for purposes not yet foreseen.

 JavaScript implementations are encouraged to reject assertions and type values which are not implemented in their environment (rather than ignoring them).
 This is to allow for maximal flexibility in the design space in the future--in particular, it enables new import assertions to be defined which change the interpretation of a module, without breaking backwards-compatibility.

-Note that all environments are required to support JSON modules with this explicit syntax, but *may* support modules without it.
-For example, on the Web, JSON modules would only be supported with the explicit type, but Node.js *may* decide to also support JSON modules without this declaration.
-However, all environments *must* support the explicitly `type`-declared JSON modules.

-### Follow-up proposal "evaluator attributes"
+## Follow-up proposal "evaluator attributes"

-Assertions do not affect the contents of the module or form part of the cache key.
+Implementations are not permitted to interpret a module differently at multiple import sites if the only difference between the sites is the set of import assertions.
 Future follow-up proposals may relax this restriction with "evaluator attributes" that would change the contents of the module.

 There are three possible ways to handle multiple imports of the same module with "evaluator attributes":
 - **Race** and use the attribute that was requested by the first import.
 This seems broken--the second usage is ignored.